Punktum-dk/epp-service-specification/README.md

 The default behavior of the EPP `create contact` command as described in [RFC:5733], will attach the client-ID (`CLID`) of the authenticated party to the object created, just as for the domain creation described above.

-The contact object will be under the sponsoring party throughout it's _life-cycle_ and transfer of contact objects will not be explicitly supported.
+The contact object will be under the sponsoring party throughout it's _life-cycle_ and transfer of contact objects will not be explicitly supported, see [Unimplemented commands](#unimplemented-commands) section.

 As for the `create domain` command (above) the default behaviour can be defined in RP.
 Where the option "registrant management", will create contact objects sponsored by DK Hostmaster instead instead of the registrar.

 Deletion will not be supported and will work as it currently is implemented in the DK Hostmaster EPP service and described in the specification.
-See the section: "[Unimplemented commands](#unimplemented-commands)" for details.
+See the section: [Unimplemented commands](#unimplemented-commands) for details.
 Contact objects are automatically deleted, under the following policy:

 - The contact object is not in use
 - It holds not roles/association with other objects